sanji77th/Online-Retails/README.md

-# Project Description: Analyzing Online Retail Data and Cluster
+# Project Description: Analyzing Online Retail Data and Clustering

 ## Introduction:
 The project focuses on analyzing a transnational dataset from a UK-based online retail company.
 The dataset encompasses transactions that occurred between 01/12/2010 and 09/12/2011, with a primary emphasis on unique all-occasion gifts.
 The company serves a diverse customer base, including wholesalers.
 The primary objective is to analyze the dataset and cluster the data points into a few meaningful groups.